 If you do not have an Iowa driver's license/non-operator ID, the voter confirmation card also includes a voter ID that includes a barcode and four-digit personal identification number (PIN).
 When you register to vote or update your voter registration, the Auditor's Office prints out and mails you a voter confirmation card.
 You will also receive a new card if your polling place changes permanently.
 If you need to update your registration information, please submit a new voter registration form.
 Changes to your voter registration record cannot be made via phone or email.
 If you do not receive a card within two weeks of your registration, please contact our office at (515) 382-7210.

-For voters without an Iowa driver's license/non-operator ID, the PIN is required information on any absentee ballot request submitted by the voter.
+The Voter ID PIN is a four-digit number, randomly assigned to each voter.
+The PIN only prints on the voter confirmation cards sent to those registered voters who do not have either an Iowa driver's license or Iowa non-operator ID.
+For voters without an Iowa driver's license/non-operator ID, the PIN is required information on any absentee ballot request submitted by the voter. (absentee requirements currently suspended)

 If you have a valid Iowa driver's license or Iowa non-operator ID, you did not receive a card with a PIN.